psaikido/hugle.uk/pages/prose/Thesium/110-industry.md

 The Top Prof shows the Chief Exec scientific projections of the environmental collapse that will come if they keep following their current trajectory.
-The Chief Exec rejects them as 'bad for business'.
-The Evempiricals denounce the Exec as irrational.
-Chief Exec makes an example of the Top Prof by throwing him in jail along with the High Neem.
+The warnings are rejected as 'bad for business'.
+The Evempiricals denounce the Exec as irrational but the world of finance proves itself more powerful than mere facts.
+The Top Prof gets thrown in jail along with the High Neem.